subsquid/docs/docs/migrate/migrate-to-arrowsquid.md

 The `EvmBatchProcessor` configuration and data selection interfaces has been simplifed, together with a more efficient way to fetch the data from the archives.
 See [release notes](/dead) for a full list of changes.

 Here is a step-by-step guide for migrating a squid built with an older SDK version to the post-ArrowSquid tooling.
+An end-to-end ArrowSquid example indexing USDC transfers can be found [here](https://github.com/subsquid/squid-sdk/tree/master/test/eth-usdc-transfers).

 ## Step 1